unixpariah/Seto/README.md

 Configuration can be done using lua.
 By default, seto will look for config at `$XDG_CONFIG_HOME/seto/config.lua`.

-You can also specify a custom path to your configuration file:
+You can also specify a custom path to your configuration directory:

 ```bash
 seto -c <PATH>